Top 12 Essential Covers to Look Out for in a Health Insurance Plan

 Covers medical treatments requiring hospital admission for at least 24 hours, including room and board, nursing care, diagnostic tests, medications, and surgeries.

 Health policies often offer preventive checkups, tests, and vaccinations, starting either at policy inception or after 2-4 claim-free years.
-These are usually available at network hospitals, or reimbursed if done at non-network hospitals.
+These are usually available at network hospitals or reimbursed if done at non-network hospitals.

-This feature allows for the restoration of the sum insured after its base Sum Insured is completely exhausted or insufficient due to previous claim made in the policy year, ensuring continuous coverage even after claims deplete the initial amount.
+This feature allows for the restoration of the sum insured after its base Sum Insured is completely exhausted or insufficient due to a previous claim made in the policy year, ensuring continuous coverage even after claims deplete the initial amount.

-Covers treatments and surgeries that don't require 24-hour hospitalisation, such as cataract surgery, and dialysis.
+Covers treatments and surgeries that don't require 24-hour hospitalisation, such as cataract surgery and dialysis.

 Provides coverage for treatment received at home (including doctor visits, medications, and necessary medical equipment) when hospital admission isn’t possible due to the patient’s condition or lack of hospital beds.
 However, the coverage details, such as duration and specific situations, can vary between policies.